shereefsakr/shereefsakr.github.io/README.md

+## Diaries of a technical guru

+This is the space of my own thoughts on software, self development, continuous learning, and much more.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/shereefsakr/shereefsakr.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.